w3c/wai-curricula/content/designer/color-and-layout.md

 * design layouts that can have their text resized without loss of content and functionality
 * design layouts that can have their text zoomed and enlarged using different viewport sizes and through multiple breakpoints
 * design layouts that adapt their content view and operation to portrait and landscape orientations
-* design layouts that can have their target sizess customized for different input methods, sizes, and spacing
+* design layouts that support tapping  by people with mobility impairments and by people using different input methods, sizes, and spacing
-* design layouts that can have line height, as well as spacing between paragraphs, words, and letters customized by users
+* design layouts that can have line height, as well as spacing between paragraphs, words, and letters, customized by users
 * design meaningful focus orders that adapt to different viewports, screen sizes, and breakpoints

 #### Teaching Ideas for Topic